livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 Authorship is the binding between an operation or envelope and the identity that signed it.

 Constraints:

-1. Authorship is explicit in the envelope.
+- Authorship is explicit in the envelope.
-2. Authorship is verified, not inferred.
+- Authorship is verified, not inferred.

 ### 10.3 Ownership

-Ownership is the association between a graph object and the identity that created or controls it under system rules.
+Ownership is the association between a graph object and the identity that owns it under system rules.

 Constraint:

-1. Ownership is used to enforce mutation rules and reject unauthorized writes.
+- Ownership is used to enforce mutation rules and reject unauthorized writes.

 This file does not define ownership enforcement logic.